binkley/modern-java-practices/README.md

 (Clojure, Groovy, JRuby, Jython, Kotlin, Scala, _et al_), this article is for you.

-This article's goal is to highlight and provide guidance for building modern Java/JVM projects with Gradle or Maven.
-The article focuses on Java, but most points apply to _any_ JVM language build (I use the demonstration builds for my personal projects).
+The goal of this article is to highlight building modern Java/JVM projects with Gradle or Maven, and provide guidance or at least food for thought.
+The sample Gradle and Maven projecdts use Java, but most recommendations apply to builds for _any_ JVM language.

 (See the wheel to the right?  _No, you do not need to be agile!_  This article is for _you_ regardless of how your project approaches software.
-The point is "make people awesome" for any project.)
+The point is to "make people awesome" for any project, possibly the most key value of Agile approaches to software.)

-This project has these goals:
+Goals for this project:

 * Starter build scripts for Modern Java/JVM builds in Gradle and Maven, helpful for new projects, or refurbishing existing projects